ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 ## I'm having issues restoring my wallet

 Read our documentation on [Backup and Recovery](https://docs.zeusln.app/for-users/embedded-node/backup-and-recovery#restoring-a-wallet).
 Please be patient and leave ZEUS running for at least 10 minutes after going through the restore process.

+## Can I move on-chain funds to lightning or vice versa?

+You can move on-chain funds to lightning by opening up a channel and move lightning funds on-chain by closing a channel.

+ZEUS currently doesn't have a swap service, but we're considering launching one in the future.